Capture perfect moon photographs with these camera settings

-Learn more about moon photography, plus the specific camera settings and gear you’ll need to capture a sharp image.
+Moon photography requires unique camera settings and the right gear to capture a sharp image.

-- Long zoom lens: While not absolutely necessary, a long lens will help you fill the frame and really show off the moon’s details.
+Long zoom lens: While not essential, a long zoom lens will help you to zoom in and highlight the detail of the moon and its craters.